James-UTK/portfolio/README.md

 ## Welcome!
 I’m James Helton, an aspiring data analyst with a strong foundation in Python, SQL, and Tableau.
 As a veteran and student at the University of Tennessee, Knoxville, I’m passionate about leveraging data to solve complex problems and drive innovation.

-#### Technical Skills: Python, SQL, Tableau
+#### Technical Skills
+- **Programming Languages**: Python, SQL
+- **Data Visualization Tools**: Tableau
+- **Additional Tools**: Microsoft Excel, Microsoft Access

 ## Education
-Bachelor of Science in Information of Sciences | Data Information Management and Analytics | The University of Tennessee Knoxville
+**Bachelor of Science in Information Sciences**
+- *Specialization*: Data Information Management and Analytics
+- *Institution*: The University of Tennessee, Knoxville

-## About me
+## About Me

-**Student**: Veteran student at the University of Tennessee Knoxville
+**Student**: Veteran student at the University of Tennessee, Knoxville

+**Goals**:
+- Engaging in collaborative research projects
+- Successfully graduating
-**Goals**: Committed to engaging in collaborative research projects, successfully graduating, and securing a position in the data analytics field.
+- Securing a position in the data analytics field

+**Vision**:
-**Vision**: Aspiring to leverage analytical skills for impactful research and development initiatives that drive innovation and efficiency.
+Aspiring to leverage analytical skills for impactful research and development initiatives that drive innovation and efficiency.

 **Skills**: Proficient in Python, SQL, Microsoft Excel, Microsoft Access, and Tableau, with a strong foundation in data analysis and visualization techniques.